Liveaboard diving in

 Our liveaboard in Indonesia

-Indo Siren welcomes up to 16 guests in 8 spacious cabins, ensuring that there is ample space to relax.
+Indo Master welcomes up to 18 guests in 9 spacious cabins, ensuring that there is ample space to relax.
 This boat will take you on an unforgettable journey around the joyous waters of Indonesia.

 Dive Indonesia aboard our award winning liveaboard and experience diving some of the world’s top rated dive sites in comfort and ease.